The delta variant and kids: Parents’ questions answered

 For the vast majority of kids, Bartlett said, “there was less engagement in learning, less social emotional development, no physical therapy, occupational therapy … meals.
 And having friends and support systems.
 All those nonacademic components are essential and outweigh the risk of a covid infection if we’re doing everything to minimize the risk.”

-In a recommendation that goes beyond directives from the Centers for Disease Control and Prevention, the American Academy of Pediatrics has advised that everyone in schools wear masks, particularly because “you can’t verify who is vaccinated and who isn’t,” Lighter pointed out.
+The CDC and the American Academy of Pediatrics have advised that everyone in schools wear masks, particularly because “you can’t verify who is vaccinated and who isn’t,” Lighter pointed out.
 If everyone is wearing masks, the chance for spreading the virus is much lower.

+Although many jurisdictions based their policies on CDC guidance, the CDC is not a regulatory agency and does not have authority to impose policies or enforce its guidance.

 What do I do if my kids go to schools where masks aren’t mandated?